Twisted holographic superconductors in external magnetic field: Introduction

 \section{Introduction}

-\twocolumngrid One of the most significant discoveries within string theory, which proved to be a fruitful ground for future investigations, much of which is independent of string theory itself, is the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, which relates string theory in (asymptotically) $AdS_{d+1}$ spacetime to a conformal field theory (CFT) defined, in a sense, on its $d$-dimensional boundary.
-Over time, this correspondence has been generalized into what is now known as gauge--gravity duality, which states that certain quantum field theories (QFTs) are equivalent to higher-dimensional gravitational theories.
-Of particular interest is the so-called weak limit of duality, in which strongly coupled QFTs on the boundary correspond to classical gravitational theories in higher dimensions.
+\twocolumngrid One of the most significant discoveries in string theory that has provided a fruitful ground for future investigations – many of which are independent of string theory itself – is the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
+This conjectured duality states that string theory in (asymptotically) $(d+1)$-dimensional anti-de Sitter ($AdS_{d+1}$) spacetime has an equivalent holographic description in terms of a conformal field theory (CFT) defined, in a certain sense, on its $d$-dimensional boundary.
+Apart from being a way of defining quantum gravity, holographic duality can be used as a tool for studying various aspects of quantum field theories (QFTs) in gravitational terms.
+Of particular interest is the limit in which strongly coupled QFTs on the boundary correspond to classical gravitational systems in the bulk, which allows us to study various condensed matter systems in a bottom-up approach.

-As shown in \cite{Gubser:2008px}, spontaneous $U(1)$ symmetry breaking in bulk geometries with a horizon can be used to describe the transition from the normal to the superconducting phase in the dual QFT.
-This observation led to the seminal work of Hartnoll, Herzog, and Horowitz \cite{Hartnoll:2008kx,Hartnoll:2008vx,Herzog2009}, in which a model of a holographic superconductor was first introduced.
-Over time, many extensions of this model and various applications of gauge--gravity duality to condensed matter physics have appeared \cite{Horowitz:2008bn,Nakano:2008x,Amado:2009ts,Koutsoumbas:2009pa,Maeda:2008ir,Sonner:2009tf,Zeng:2009hv,Pang:2009pd,Cai:2009hn,Siopsis:2010uq}.